-Roberta Bernabei is a lecturer at the School of Arts, English and Drama, Loughborough University, UK, where she teaches contextual studies and an innovative teaching method of jewelry studies for vis-com, textiles, and fine art students.
-She is also a PhD candidate, engaged in research upon participatory jewelry projects and memories, embodied knowledge, and how these interact and inform the advancement of digital practice.
-Her work ranges from publications such as the monograph Contemporary Jewellers: Interviews with European Artists to international exhibitions at the Museum of Arts & Crafts, Itami; Museum of Contemporary Craft, Portland; Museo Arti Decorative, Turin; and Kunstgeweremuseum, Berlin.
+Roberta Bernabei is editor-in-chief of the Journal of Jewellery Research, visiting reader at Birmingham Institute Jewellery, Fashion and Textiles, and since 2004 lecturer at the School of Design and Creative Arts, Loughborough University, UK.
+Her work ranges from publications such as the monograph Contemporary Jewellers: Interviews with European Artists (published in 2011 by Bloomsbury, ex-Berg) to international exhibitions at the Museum of Arts & Crafts, Itami; Museum of Contemporary Craft, Portland; Museo Arti Decorative, Turin; and Kunstgewerbemuseum, Berlin.
 Her work has won awards from the EPSRC to the Craft Council.

 Each year, Art Jewelry Forum organizes a trip for collectors, curators, and enthusiasts to visit one or two cities to tour jewelry galleries, visit artist studios, and explore museums with jewelry collections.
 In 2016, the AJF group visited Florence and Padua, Italy, and had an insightful studio visit with Annamaria Zanella.
 We wanted to share a bit of that encounter with you.
 Roberta Bernabei’s interview with Annamaria Zanella gives you a taste of the AJF group experience.
 Enjoy.

 Roberta Bernabei: It’s always interesting to know what prompted an artist to study jewelry.
 You originally wanted to study fashion and subsequently fell in love with jewelry.
 Could you describe this progression?